 Launching in September 2016, the program includes the development of a series of in-school challenges for students which focus on the juncture between the five STEAM disciplines.
-This recognizes that many of today’s innovations arise from the intersection of these different subjects; from art and engineering to technology and science.
+This recognises that many of today’s innovations arise from the intersection of these different subjects; from art and engineering to technology and science.
 You can learn more about our collaboration with MIT in our film.

 In addition to the in-school activities, students from our school will travel to Massachusetts to participate in an exclusive program each spring along with students from other Nord Anglia Education schools around the world at the Cambridge Science Festival.
 They will learn directly from lecturers and students at one of the world’s leading STEAM institutions.
 Our STEAM discipline teachers will also benefit from unique professional development opportunities through annual workshops and ongoing training with MIT staff, hosted by the MIT Museum.